Why is your Wi-Fi internet so slow? This article summarizes the most common Wi-Fi speed problems and how to fix them. Let’s start with the easiest.

 Have you ever left a large download running on your PC?
 That may be the cause of your slow Wi-Fi.
 Downloading large files can take quite a toll on your Wi-Fi performance.
 Sometimes you can’t avoid this—operating system updates can be massive, for example—but if you’re running tasks that aren’t urgent, try pausing them.

 More likely, however, is that the people on your network—such as friends, roommates, or family members—are participating in bandwidth-heavy activities like gaming and streaming Netflix.
 Fortunately, if this is the case, you can prioritize your network traffic by enabling Quality of Service in your router settings.
+You should also think twice about sharing your Wi-Fi password in the first place.

 As humans are 60 percent water, and water can reduce the frequency of radio waves, people can also pose a connection problem.
 I’m not suggesting that you remove all the people from your house, of course.
 But do make sure to keep your router out of the main areas where people congregate.
 The impact won’t be monumental, but it may be noticeable.